Medicare Advantage Plans in Minnesota

 Best for network freedom: Medicare Advantage PPO

-- With a PPO plan, beneficiaries have access to larger provider networks than they would with an HMO.
+- With a PPO plan, beneficiaries have access to more extensive provider networks than they would with an HMO.

 - Some plans allow out-of-network service providers with higher out-of-pocket costs.

 - Monthly premiums range from $0 to $100.

 Best for lowest out-of-pocket: Medicare Advantage HMO Plan